G-Global Homotopy Theory and Algebraic K-Theory: Ultra-commutativity

 In order to compare this model category to the one from the previous section, we first observe that there is again by abstract nonsense a preferred way to make the right adjoint $(\blank)_\bullet$ into a simplicial lax symmetric monoidal functor, inducing an enriched adjunction $\ev_\omega\colon\cat{$\bm G$-UCom}\rightleftarrows\cat{$\bm G$-ParSumSSet}:(\blank)_\bullet$.
 By Lemma~\ref{lemma:evaluation-support-adjunction-E} the right adjoint is fully faithful with essential image precisely those $G$-ultracommutative monoids whose underlying $G$-$\mathcal I$-simplicial sets are flat.

-\begin{warn} As opposed to the situation for $I$-simplicial sets, I do not know whether the above makes $(\blank)_\bullet$ into a \emph{strong} symmetric monoidal functor, i.e.~whether the canonical maps $X_\bullet\boxtimes Y_\bullet\to (X\boxtimes Y)_\bullet$ are isomorphisms.
+\begin{warn} As opposed to the situation for $I$-simplicial sets, it is not clear whether the above makes $(\blank)_\bullet$ into a \emph{strong} symmetric monoidal functor, i.e.~whether the canonical maps $X_\bullet\boxtimes Y_\bullet\to (X\boxtimes Y)_\bullet$ are isomorphisms.
 As $(\blank)_\bullet$ is fully faithful with essential image precisely the flat $\mathcal I$-simplicial sets, this is equivalent to the question whether the box product \emph{of $\mathcal I$-simplicial sets} preserves flatness. \end{warn}

 \begin{cor} The simplicial adjunction

 is a Quillen equivalence. \begin{proof} While this follows from the corresponding result for the underlying adjunction $\cat{$\bm G$-$\bm{\mathcal I}$-SSet}\rightleftarrows\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}^\tau$ by \cite[Theorem~4.19]{white-cmon}, there is an easy direct argument available: by construction, $(\blank)_\bullet$ preserves weak equivalences and fibrations, and $\ev_\omega$ creates weak equivalences, so it suffices that the counit $X_\bullet(\omega)\to X$ be a weak equivalence for every (fibrant) $X$.
 But this is given by the counit of the underlying adjunction, so it is in fact an isomorphism for all $X$. \end{proof} \end{cor}